Embattled Cal football coach Jeff Tedford has one of the NFL's biggest stars in his corner.

 "They would be losing the greatest coach in their history if they make a change," Rodgers said Thursday in a phone interview with this newspaper.

-The Bears, 3-8, close their season Saturday at Oregon State.
-Tedford, the winningest coach in school history, is scheduled to meet with Cal athletic director Sandy Barbour on Sunday to discuss his future.
+The Bears (3-8) close their season Saturday at Oregon State.
+Tedford, the winningest coach in school history, is scheduled to meet with athletic director Sandy Barbour on Sunday to discuss his future.

 Rodgers led the Bears to a 10-2 record in 2004 and the brink of a long-awaited Rose Bowl bid.
 "I'm still upset about that," he said.

-He remains the most successful of many professional players Tedford's program has developed, having led Green Bay to a championship in Super Bowl XLV after the 2010 season, then winning league MVP honors a year later.
+He remains the most successful of many professional players Tedford's program has developed, having led Green Bay to the Super Bowl title after the 2010 season, then winning league MVP honors in 2011.

 Rodgers, recruited by Tedford out of Butte Community College in Oroville, said Tedford was a key figure in his development.